zjyl1994/blog/content/post/Introducing_KaiAuth/index.md

 There are two soft keys at the bottom, the left one means to add a new code, and the right one means to delete the currently selected code.

-Before deleting, you will be asked if you want to delete, so you do n’t need to worry about mistakes.
+Before deleting, you will be asked if you want to delete, so you do n’t need to worry about deleting an account profile mistakenly.

-Press the soft key named Add on the left, the page will switch to the scan QR code page.
+Press the soft key named Add on the left,the application will switch to the scan QR code page.
 ### Scan QR code interface
 ![QR code scan](scan_qrcode.png)